citelao/sensible/_how_to/2-3-antivirus.md

 And for a while, Microsoft was really slow to respond.
 Windows 7 fixed many of the glaring security vulnerabilities XP had, but even then a new Windows computer wouldn't be well-equipped to deal with new threats.
 By Microsoft's own data<!-- Why Windows Defender Antivirus is the most deployed in the enterprise -->, it took until late 2015 for Windows' built-in tools to start matching third-party anti-virus software.

 But now the world is different.
 Windows Defender, Microsoft's built-in anti-virus program, may be the best anti-virus on the market.
 All major operating systems---including mobile operating systems---can auto-update to keep you safe.
-And we now know that the hassle of renewing and choosing anti-virus software causes other problems<!-- MSIR 17; other sources about security holes -->.
+And we now know that the hassle of renewing and choosing anti-virus software causes other problems<!-- MSIR 17; other sources about security holes; TODO, prob needs its own section to elaborate. -->.

 <aside class="sidenote">
 Disclaimer: I work at Microsoft, but not on the Windows Defender team.